-Therefore, fishery removals of the species in the fishery under assessment are included in the stock assessment process and the species PASSES clause C1.1.
+Therefore, removals in the fishery under assessment are included in the stock assessment process such that the species PASSES clause C1.1.

 C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.